Skip to content

 Audi V8 quattro Evo (R6)

 Following Audi's exit from the IMSA GTO category, Audi hastily developed a Group A touring car version of the Audi V8 for entry into the Deutsche Tourenwagen Meisterschaft (DTM) (German Touring Car Championship).
-The V8 conveniently shared its underpinnings with the Audi 200 quattro, whose unsuccessfully underpowered Group A rally version helped to expedite the V8 DTM's development.
+The V8 conveniently shared its underpinnings with the Audi 200 quattro, whose anemic 10-Valve Group A rally version finally proved to be good for something when it helped to expedite the V8 DTM's development.
 The new touring car was equipped with a heavily reworked version of the Audi V8's PT engine (a 3.6 Liter cross-plane quad-cam powerplant with 32 valves) and the battle-proven 6-speed gearbox from the Sport Quattro S1 E2, 200 Trans-Am, and 90 IMSA GTO.

-Hans-Joachim Stuck won the 1990 DTM season with it, despite having been the only Audi on the grid for most of the season.
+Hans-Joachim Stuck won the 1990 DTM season with it on debut, despite having been the only Audi on the grid for most of the season.
 The next year, Frank Biela took top honours in a dramatic finale at the Hockenheimring.
 Audi's time in DTM ended on bad terms in 1992, when the manufacturer from Ingolstadt ragequit the championship.
-The supreme national sports commission for motorsport in Germany (ONS) had declared a twisted crankshaft illegal, which Audi had used to convert the PT engine from a cross-plane to a flat-plane configuration for the 1992 season, prompting them to ragequit the championship on the Friday of their home event at the Norisring.
+The supreme national sports commission for motorsport in Germany (ONS) had declared a twisted crankshaft illegal, which Audi had used to convert the PT engine from a cross-plane to a flat-plane configuration for the 1992 season, prompting their immediate exit on the Friday of their home round at the Norisring.

 Characteristics

-Superb traction thanks to quattro 4-wheel drive packaged in an Audi-typically nose heavy body.
-The Audi V8 is big and heavy, but 4WD lets you get away with things that none of the other cars will tolerate.
-Watch out for slightly locking rear wheels in long braking zones, as a result of the absence of ABS.
-The first 4WD-compatible Racing ABS system only arrived on track two years after the competitive career of the Audi V8 ended, when Kelsey-Hayes developed such a system for the second generation of the Alfa Romeo 155 V6 Ti (DTM 1994 car, codenamed Abarth SE057).
+Superb traction thanks to quattro 4-wheel drive packaged in an Audi-typical layout that is very nose-heavy.
+While it's not exactly agile, it has 4WD that lets you get away with moves that none of the other cars will tolerate.
+Watch out for slightly locking rear wheels in long braking zones, as a result of the absence of ABS, and resist the temptation of setting your car up for excessive oversteer that might burn up your rear tyres before you reach the checkered flag.

 Alfa Romeo 75 Turbo Evoluzione S1